miarec/ansible-promtail/README.md

   roles:
     - ansible-promtail
 ```

-## Whats with the Verison file?
-Eagle eyed engineers might have noticed that the version file action is not part of the Grafana Loki documentation

-In order to allow for idempotency, not only do we need to check that Loki is install and running, we need to verify the version,  this is a challenge because loki is not installed with a traditional package manager like `apt` or `yum`.

-To resolve this, part of the install process is to create a file that contains the installed version,   this file can be read and registered to a variable `__promtail_version` that can be verified against input variable `promtail_version`

 ## CICD
 A Github Action is configured to test this module everytime there is a push to the master branch or on pull requests